parinfer/parinfer.js/resources/public/content.md

 </div>
 </div>

-Specifically, after every text change, the full text is fed through a pure, idempotent function which:
+Specifically, the full text is transformed after every change by a pure, idempotent function:

 - removes any unmatched right-parens inside a line
 - indiscriminately removes all right-parens at the end of each line